Become a member

 Outputs: AI-generated products should be labelled as such.
 It is essential for educational, research and cultural institutions – as well as consumers – to be able to easily identify AI-generated works.
 AI developers and users must be required to declare when a work is wholly or partially AI-generated.

-Authors play an irreplaceable role in our society; entertaining, challenging, educating and inspiring countless readers, as well as fueling the broader creative industries.
+Authors play an irreplaceable role in our society; entertaining, challenging, educating, and inspiring countless readers, as well as fuelling the broader creative industries.
 Human creativity and human knowledge is essential to a healthy, resilient, democratic, and modern society.
 New technologies ought to serve our community and unlock new opportunities for our creative industries.
 If regulated appropriately, AI represents a chance to support Australian authors, artists and publishers rather than displace our creators to the detriment of our nation’s unique cultural landscape.

 Read our full policy recommendations here.